testgram/docs.testgram.ai/docs/world/privacy.md

 * Session duration

 Testgram offers several custom configuration settings to exercise even more granular control over the way that Testgram anonymizes sensitive information.
-Most of these can be found on the `World > Settings` page.

 ## Why does Testgram require this data?
 Testgram combines the behavior data to create high fidelity machine learning and statistical models that behave the way that your real users behave with your site.